PerfectCarl/awesome-play1/README.md

 - [Using Play's controller](http://www.javabeat.net/using-controllers-in-play-framework/) with a nice roundup about caching, expiration and eTags
 - Using Luo's `cache4` [annotation](https://code.google.com/p/maven-play-plugin/wiki/MavenizedModules)
 - [How to write modules](http://www.packtpub.com/article/play-framework-introduction-writing-modules)

->  *Note:* don't use - in the folder of your module name.
-A barely
->  Your module is found only under the name "play" because Play has a (barely documented) check build in to detect dashes ("-") and ignore everything after the last dash.
->
-> Since you called your module "play-profiler" (remember it only detects the name by the folder name), it strips the (last and only) dash and everything after it, leaving only "play".
->
-> See the Play source line that does this [here](https://github.com/playframework/play1/blob/1.2.x/framework/src/play/Play.java#L705).
->
->I can't find why this is as it is, but it is known, judging by this bug [ticket with a "wontfix" status]( http://play.lighthouseapp.com/projects/57987/tickets/828-module-names-cant-contain-dash-characters)